0x80/isolate-package/README.md

 A few additional files will be included by `pack` automatically, like the `package.json` and `README.md` files.

+### Use a flat structure inside your packages folders

+At the moment, nesting packages inside packages is not supported.

+When building the registry of all local packages, `isolate` doesn't drill down into the folders.
+So if you declare your packages to live in `packages/*` it will only find the packages directly in that folder and not at `packages/nested/more-packages`.

+You can, however, declare multiple packages folders like `["packages/*", "apps/*"]`.
+It's just that the structure inside them should be flat.

 ## Usage

-Run `npm install isolate-package --dev` or do the equivalent for `yarn` or `pnpm`.
+Run `npm install isolate-package --dev` or the equivalent for `yarn` or `pnpm`.

 This package exposes the `isolate` executable.
 Once installed you can run `npx